-As all the places in Swiss Alps – it’s majestic, marvelous, breathtaking.
-It has amazing views, great restaurant and other facilities for every hiker.
+Like all the places in the Swiss Alps – it’s majestic, marvelous, breathtaking.
+It has amazing views, a great restaurant and other facilities for every hiker.

 First is sitting at 2,167 m, so even higher than Kleine Scheidegg.
 If you take it easy, it should take you around 3 hours to get there.
 It is quite steep, pretty exhausting, but really worth it.
 Sometimes I believe that any destination in the mountains is worth to sweat.
 First is definitely worth your time and energy.